-How to Find the Hocus Pocus Filming Locations in Salem, MA
+How to Find the Hocus Pocus Filming Locations in Salem MA (+ Map!)

 Ready to check out all the Hocus Pocus filming locations?
-In Salem, Massachusetts, you can!
-We’ve got the perfect Salem Hocus Pocus tour that you can do all on your own.
+In Salem MA, you can!
+I’ve outlined the perfect Salem Hocus Pocus tour that you can do all on your own.

 As a child, Hocus Pocus made the town of Salem look like the epitome of fall and Halloween— which let’s admit, it kind of is!